jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     };
     ```

 1. Now try the copilot, asking about Kay Vess again.
-This time the LLM will call the tool to get the response:
+This time the LLM call will use the tool to get the response:

     ```output
     User > Who is Kay Vess?